Loupine/DiceRoll2D/README.md

 ### Documented Features

 I used different layers and masks to manage obstacle and player collisions with each other and the ground.
 For example, the player collides with the ground, but obstacles do not collide with either the player or the ground.
-Obstacle collisions are detected with a layer mask so that they can pass through the player without affecting its velocity values
+Obstacle collisions are detected with a layer mask so that they can pass through the player without affecting its velocity values.

+I included AI-controlled objects that fly at the player at a speed dependent on the speed modifier, each having different behaviors.

 ### Self-Assessment